-Further, under Article 141 (Restrictions on distributions) of the CRD Directive, institutions that fail to meet the combined buffer requirement (as described below) will be subject to restricted "discretionary payments" (which are defined broadly by CRD as payments relating to common equity Tier 1, variable remuneration and payments on Additional Tier 1 Capital instruments).
+Further, under Article 141 (Restrictions on distributions) of the CRD IV Directive, as recently implemented in Sweden, institutions that fail to meet the combined buffer requirement (as described below) will be subject to restricted "discretionary payments" (which are defined broadly by CRD IV as payments relating to common equity Tier 1, variable remuneration and payments on Additional Tier 1 Capital instruments).
 In these circumstances, payments will be made on the Notes (whether by way of principal, interest or otherwise) only if and to the extent that such payments would not cause the maximum distributable amount (if any) to be exceeded.
-The determination of the maximum distributable amount is particularly complex and is subject to considerable uncertainty and may be affected by the transposition of Articles 104a and 104b of the CRD V Directive into Swedish regulations, which may lead to Swedbank being subject to restrictions on distributions under the Notes in the event of breach of its Pillar 2 as well as its Pillar 1 requirements, whereas currently only a breach of the Pillar 1 requirements leads to such restrictions.
+The determination of the maximum distributable amount is particularly complex and is subject to considerable uncertainty.